 But where do you even start?
-Starting a summer camp program — especially in the midst of an already overwhelming to-do list — can feel overwhelming.
+Starting a STEAM summer camp program — especially in the midst of an already overwhelming to-do list — can feel overwhelming.
 The team of experienced educators at SAM Labs is here to help with some summer camp tips!

-Determine your camp goals and objectives
+1. Determine your STEAM camp goals and objectives

-Determining your camp goals and objectives is a crucial step in the creating a summer camp and planning successful STEAM activities.
+Determining your camp goals and objectives is a crucial step in creating a summer camp and planning successful STEAM activities.

 There are several common goals that many STEAM summer camps aim to achieve.
 For example, you may want to introduce students to STEM careers and inspire them to explore their interests in these fields.